Complexity Classes of Equivalence Problems Revisited: Evidence for Separation

-An equivalence relation $R \in \Eqshort$ is \definedWord{$\Eqshort$-complete} if every $S \in \Eqshort$ kernel-reduces to $R$.
-For any $\Eqshort$-complete $R$, $R \in \Kershort$ \ifftext $\Kershort = \Eqshort$ \ifftext the relation of equality is $\Eqshort$-complete.
-Unlike $\cc{NP}$-completeness, however, the notion of $\Eqshort$-completeness does not become trivial if $\Kershort = \Eqshort$: the relation of equality does not kernel-reduce to the trivial relation.
-More generally, if $R \leq_{ker} S$, then $S$ cannot have fewer equivalence classes than $R$, even without a complexity bound on the reduction; a complexity bound further implies a relationship between the densities of the two relations.
+Unlike $\cc{NP}$-completeness, however, the notion of $\Eqshort$-completeness does not become trivial if $\Kershort = \Eqshort$: the relation of equality does not kernel-reduce to the trivial relation simply because equality has infinitely many equivalence classes but the trivial relation has only one.
+In particular, if $\cc{P} = \cc{NP}$ then kernel reduction and Karp reduction are distinct on $\cc{PEq}$, albeit in a rather trivial way.
+The question becomes more interesting if we ask for languages $R$ and $S$ in $\cc{PEq}$ \emph{of the same densities} on which kernel reduction and Karp reduction differ.

 \begin{open} Are there $\Eqshort$-complete equivalence problems? \end{open}